mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

     {{< figure src="/attachments/appstore/connectors/aws-authentication/microflow-get-session-credentials.png" >}}

 The action returns a **Credentials** object.
-See the documentation for your specific connector for more information on how to use this object.
+For more information on how to use this object, see the documentation for your specific connector.